 Neeladri Amusement and Water Park

-The city has a number of shimmering lakes which make a good recreational and hangout spot.
+The city has a number of shimmering lakes that make a good recreational and hangout spot.
 The major lakes in Bangalore include the Ulsoor Lake, Sankey Tank, and Yediyur Lake.

-Constructed in 1887 by Chamaraja Wodeyar, this archaeological wonder is built on the lines of the Windsor Castle and reflect the architectural style of a typical colonial structure.
+Constructed in 1887 by Chamaraja Wodeyar, this archaeological wonder is built on the lines of Windsor Castle and reflects the architectural style of a typical colonial structure.
 This fortified structure stands in the middle of the city with its interiors ornate with beautiful wooden carvings and other elegant structures.

 Things to Do